hsf-training/hsf-training-matplotlib/_episodes/03-More_advanced_plots.md

     stack_data_list_m4l += data_list
 ~~~
 {: .language-python}
-We can print the length of the list to check again that all is ok.
+We can print the length of the list to check again that everything is fine.
 ~~~
 len(stack_data_list_m4l)
 ~~~